 When you write a post, tweet or status update, imagine that whatever you write will be written on your forehead for the whole world to see.
 While this might seem a little dramatic, it will help give you a sense of how potentially dangerous what you write online can be to your reputation and relationships.

-In the world of web 2.0, there is little privacy and it seems to be reducing more and more.
+In the online world, there is little privacy and it seems to be reducing more and more.
 When you take responsibility for what you put online, you can sleep at night knowing that nothing can come back to bite you or your reputation in the future.

 3. Don’t air your dirty laundry in public

 We have all seen those Facebook posts of someone who has written a gripe about their girlfriend/boyfriend, boss or work colleague, forgetting they are ‘friends’ with this person and they too can read the gripe.
 While it makes for a humorous story, the reality is this is all too common and very painful for all parties involved.